roundyyy/YouTube-Reverse-Player/README.md

 > Learn exactly how to reassemble that gadget you just tore apart!"

 This script downloads a YouTube video, reverses it (in a two-step process), and then plays it back in a simple GUI.
 You can quickly scrub through frames, play/pause, adjust playback speed, and jump frame-by-frame.
+The encoding process is optimized for speed rather than output video quality to provide quick results.

 ## Features